klesnkri/lsa-model/README.md

 # LSA model
 Implementation of Latent semantic analysis model.
-Functionality visualized on finding similar articles in a database.
+Functionality visualized on the task of finding similar articles in a database.
 Demo available on [https://bi-vwm-lsi-demo.herokuapp.com/0](https://bi-vwm-lsi-demo.herokuapp.com/).

 ## Authors
 David Mašek and Kristýna Klesnilová